I’ll consider it serendipitous that this email from Digital Marketer’s Ryan Deiss arrived just as I was wrapping up this post. He says:

 Your Brand Should Be Your Advantage

 Nothing drives and aligns an organization like branding.
 It really is the biggest “secret weapon” a business can leverage, and it’s becoming even more important as the Channel matures.
-(Before market saturation, MSPs could get away with using generic templates and copycat marketing.)
+(Before market saturation, MSPs could get away with using generic templates and copy-paste marketing.)

 These days, consumers can easily find a dozen or more local MSPs with similar websites, the same offerings, using the same messaging.
 It’s a bunch of text and pictures of guys in suits with their arms crossed.
 Nothing engages them emotionally.
 Nothing looks remotely interesting.